ethan-ou/ethanou.com/ethan-ou/content/articles/ES6.md

 From Mozilla Hacks:
 "When I started on Mozilla’s JavaScript team back in 2007, the joke was that the length of a typical JavaScript program was one line.
 This was two years after Google Maps launched.
-Not long before that, the predominant use of JavaScript had been form validation, and sure enough, your average <input onchange=>handler would be… one line of code.
+Not long before that, the predominant use of JavaScript had been form validation, and sure enough, your average error handler would be… one line of code.
 Things have changed.
 JavaScript projects have grown to jaw-dropping sizes, and the community has developed tools for working at scale.
 One of the most basic things you need is a module system, a way to spread your work across multiple files and directories—but still make sure all your bits of code can access one another as needed—but also be able to load all that code efficiently."

 This import and export feature brings it more in line with languages designed to build big programs like C++ and Java.